mad-lab-fau/tpcp/paper/paper.md

 split.
 These datasets are compatible with other tooling provided in `tpcp` and allow to pass complex data structures through a cross-validations or gridsearch.

+## Algorithms

+In `tpcp`, we do not provide any specific algorithm implementations, but only simple base classes to build algorithms with a `scikit-learn` inspired interface.
+Using this object-oriented interface to implement algorithms ensures comparable interfaces for similar algorithms.
+Using this part of `tpcp` is completely optional (i.e., all other features are completely independent of the algorithm implementation), but following our recommendations can simplify the integration with other parts of `tpcp`.

 ## Pipelines